 A. Feder Cooper, Ph.D.

-Incoming Assistant Professor, Yale CS
+Incoming Assistant Professor, Department of Computer Science, Yale University

-Postdoctoral Researcher, Microsoft Research
+Postdoctoral Researcher, Microsoft Research, New York

-Postdoctoral Affiliate, Stanford
+Postdoctoral Affiliate, Stanford University

-afedercooper [AT] gmail [DOT] com || acoo [AT] microsoft [DOT] com
+afedercooper [AT] gmail [DOT] com

 A. Feder Cooper

 I research a variety of topics in reliable, scalable machine learning.
-I'm a co-founder of the GenLaw Center, a postdoctoral researcher at Microsoft Research and a postdoctoral affiliate at Stanford HAI, RegLab, and CRFM working with Percy Liang and Dan Ho.
+I'm a co-founder of the GenLaw Center, a postdoctoral researcher at Microsoft Research, and a postdoctoral affiliate at Stanford HAI, RegLab, and CRFM working with Percy Liang and Dan Ho.
 I am also a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
 In 2026, I'll be appointed as an Assistant Professor of Computer Science at Yale University.
 I'll also be affiliated with the Information Society Project at Yale Law School, the Center for Algorithms, Data, and Market Design, and the Institute for Foundations of Data Science.

 In the past I interned at Microsoft Research and at Google Research, and was named a "Rising Star in EECS" by MIT.
 My doctoral work was generously supported by the John T. and Catherine D. MacArthur Foundation through AIPP.
 Prior to my research career, I worked for several years as a software engineer at companies both (really) big and (really) small.
 I specialized in designing, building, and monitoring large-scale backend data-processing systems.